-In recent weeks, the news and Facebook and Twitter feeds have been dominated by a single topic: the new US president.
+Throughout 2017, the news and Facebook and Twitter feeds have been dominated by the vagaries of the US president.
 But, if we don’t look up once in a while and see what else is happening, we could miss something big…

 What is happening?

 To put it simply: children in East Africa do not have enough to eat – and it’s putting their lives in danger.

 Widespread drought has caused successive crop failures, meaning scores of families have been left with no food and no way of earning income for their essential needs.
 Families are eating one meal a day at most, and what they do have to eat is often not very nutritious because they can only afford the cheapest food available.
 Without adequate food, children are weak and vulnerable to illness.